A Reading Plan for Christian Apologists – Part 3.7

 Irenaeus was one of the best theologians of the 2nd century AD and also one of the most skilled of Christian apologists of his time.
 He and other Christian leaders addressed a wide range of heresies, including –

-Against Apologies is the combination of five books.
+Against Heresies is the combination of five books.
 Books 1-2 address various Gnostic systems, while Books 3-5 refute the systems from the teachings of Christ and His apostles.

 I will highlight some of the writings from each of the books to give you a flavor of Irenaeus’ approach to apologetics.
 As you read how the 2nd century apologist addressed the heresies of his day, consider how you might use similar techniques in addressing heresies of our day.